• Skip to primary navigation

 Freezer Storage

 To freeze, allow the rice to cool completely and then portion it into freezer-safe containers or zip-top freezer bags.
 Remove excess air and label with the date.
 You can freeze Diri Djon Djon for up to 3 months.
-For best texture, avoid freezing it with added coconut milk unless well mixed, as it can sometimes separate.
+For the best texture, avoid freezing it with added coconut milk unless well mixed, as it can sometimes separate.

 Reheating Instructions

-5 Cooking Tips
+5 Quick Cooking Tips

-Cook's Notebook is your Cooking Tips Resource Guide.
-Become a better home cook with tips to help you cook more efficiently.
+Your Cooking Tips Resource Guide - Become a better home cook with tips to help you cook more efficiently on the Cook's Notebook tab.

-• Rinse your rice well – This removes excess starch and helps prevent clumping, especially when using parboiled or basmati rice.
+1. Rinse your rice well - This removes excess starch and helps prevent clumping, especially when using parboiled or basmati rice.

-• Soak or boil dried mushrooms properly – To extract the most flavor and achieve the signature black hue, simmer djon djon mushrooms in hot water until the liquid darkens.
+2. Soak or boil dried mushrooms properly - To extract the most flavor and achieve the signature black hue, simmer djon djon mushrooms in hot water until the liquid darkens.

-• Use a tight-fitting lid – This is key to trapping steam and ensuring even cooking without drying out the rice.
+4. Use a tight-fitting lid - This is key to trapping steam and ensuring even cooking without drying out the rice.

-• Build flavor in layers – Sauté epis, garlic, peas, and shrimp before adding liquid to maximize depth and complexity.
+5. Build flavor in layers - Sauté epis, garlic, peas, and shrimp before adding liquid to maximize depth and complexity.

 Frequently Asked Questions

-Here, you will find a list of common questions that I have answered.
-If you have questions, please write them in the comment section below.
+Here is a list of common questions I have answered.
+If you have any questions, please write them in the comments below.

 What is djon djon, and where can I find it?